modelmat/sphinxcontrib-drawio/README.md

 - *Possible Values*: any integer

-This option allows you to select a particular page from a draw.io file to create the image from.
-Note: an invalid page-index will revert to one of the other valid pages (draw.io binary functionality)
+This option allows you to select a particular page from a draw.io file to export.
+Note that an invalid page-index will revert to one of the other valid pages (draw.io binary functionality).

-### Scale
+### Export Scale
-- *Formal Name*: `:scale:`
+- *Formal Name*: `:export-scale:`
-- *Default Value*: `drawio_default_scale` set in conf.py
+- *Default Value*: `drawio_default_export_scale` set in conf.py
 - *Possible Values*: any positive integer

-This simply scales the size of the output image.
-So if you take a diagram that by default would output a image with a resolution of 50x50 and a scale of 2, you will get a image with a resolution that is approximately 100x100.
-By default draw.io *usually* outputs relatively low resolution images, this setting can be used to remedy that.
-This overrides the `drawio_default_scale` set in conf.py for this specific diagram.
-If either width or height are set for a given image, scale will have no effect on the generated image.
+This scales the size of the output image.
+So if you take a diagram that by default would output a image with a resolution of 50x50 pixels and a scale of 200, you will obtain an image with a resolution that is approximately 100x100 pixels.
+By default draw.io *usually* outputs relatively low-resolution images, so this setting can be used to remedy that.
+This overrides the `drawio_default_export_scale` set in conf.py for this specific diagram.
+If either `export-width` or `export-height` are set for a given image, `export-scale` will have no effect on the generated image.

+### Export Width
+- *Formal Name*: `:export-width:`
+- *Possible Values*: any positive integer

+This fits the generated image into the specified width, preserving aspect ratio.
+When exporting to a bitmap image, this specifies the width in pixels.
+For PDF, a value of 100 corresponds to 1.00 inches.

+### Export Height
+- *Formal Name*: `:export-height:`
+- *Possible Values*: any positive integer

+This fits the generated image into the specified height, preserving aspect ratio.
+When exporting to a bitmap image, this specifies the height in pixels.
+For PDF, a value of 100 corresponds to 1.00 inches.

 ### Transparency
 - *Formal Name*: `:transparency:`